 One of the reasons you may have so much dust in your home could be due to an issue with your air ducts.
 If your ducts are wearing out and have holes in them or are coming apart, this can cause dust to build up within them and then circulate throughout your home when your HVAC system comes on.

 A good way to test this theory is to keep an eye on your dust situation after your furnace or air conditioner turns off.
 If you notice the dust level increasing, then you may need to hire a professional to come in and clean your ducts up for you.
-At Ambient Edge, we conduct a pressure test to determine how well your ducts are operating, then repair or replace any air ducts that require it.
+At Ambient Edge, we conduct a pressure test to determine how well your ducts are operating, then we can either conduct replacements or air duct repair in Paradise, NV.

 Air Filter Issues